This post may contain affiliate links. Please see our disclosure policy for more details.

-Crispy on the outside and tender on the inside, these sweet potato rounds are made with just 2 ingredients and make for a delicious base for both sweet and savory toppings.
+Crispy on the outside and tender on the inside, these Baked Sweet Potato Slices are made with just 2 ingredients and make for a delicious base for both sweet and savory toppings.

 Ingredients